gregwebs/haskell-xss-sanitize/README.md

 Summary
 =======
+provides 2 functions in the module Text.HTML.SanitizeXSS
-provides a function Text.HTML.SanitizeXSS.sanitizeXSS that filters html to prevent XSS attacks.
+* sanitizeXSS - filters html to prevent XSS attacks.
+* sanitizeBalance - same as sanitizeXSS but makes sure there are no lone closing tags - this could prevent a user's html from messing up your page

 Use Case
 ========
-All html from an untrusted source (user of a web application) should be ran through this function.
+HTML from an untrusted source (user of a web application) should be ran through this library.
-If you trust the html (you wrote it), you do not need to use this.
+If you trust the HTML (you wrote it), you do not need to use this.
+If you don't trust the html you probably also do not trust that the tags are balanced- so you should use sanitizeWithBalancing.

 Detail
 ========
 This is not escaping!
 Escaping html does prevents XSS attacks.
 Strings should be html escaped to show up properly and to prevent XSS attacks.
 However, escaping will ruin the display of the html.

-This function removes any tags or attributes that are not in its white-list of.
+This function removes any tags or attributes that are not in its white-list.
 This may sound picky, but most html should make it through unchanged, making the process unnoticeable to the user but giving us safe html.

 Integration
 ===========